apache/mesos/docs/high-availability-framework-guide.md

    coordination system you are using for more information on how to correctly implement leader election.

+3. After electing a new leading scheduler, the new leader should reconnect to the Mesos master.
+When registering with the master, the framework should set the `id` field in its `FrameworkInfo` to the ID that was assigned to the failed scheduler instance.
+This ensures that the master will recognize that the connection does not start a new session, but rather continues (and replaces) the session used by the failed scheduler instance.

+    >NOTE: When the old scheduler leader disconnects from the master, by default the master will immediately kill all the tasks and executors associated with the failed framework.
+For a typical production framework, this default behavior is very undesirable!
+To avoid this, highly available frameworks should set the `failover_timeout` field in their `FrameworkInfo` to a generous value.
+To avoid accidental destruction of tasks in production environments, many frameworks use a `failover_timeout` of 1 week or more.

-3. After electing a new leading scheduler, the new leader needs to ensure that its local state is consistent with the current state of the cluster.
+4. After connecting to the Mesos master, the new leading scheduler should ensure that its local state is consistent with the current state of the cluster.
 For example, suppose that the previous leading scheduler attempted to launch a new task and then immediately failed.
 The task might have launched successfully, at which point the newly elected leader will begin to receive